 At this point, if you are defending the village, you can use this time to position infantry and ATGMs in it.
 The main problem is the enemy will probably massively artillery and airstrike the zone: you want mostly cost-effective line infantry, enough to serve as a block to direct enemy attack while not costing too much and hurting you too much when casualties inevitably are suffered to enemy artillery.

-Most of the time however, it is best to go for a defensive fight from this point on.
-Thankfully, Echo in particular is hard to retake since it is a quite good defensive position, with a hilltop plateau with forests and buildings.
-There is a good degree of terrain in which you can hide a CV, and use smoke to protect it as well if you want, and the plateau means that you can ambush tanks coming on top from close range, with troops from the forest, and there is a village where MANPADS can be stationed and ATGM teams generally have an excellent engagement profile, the enemy not being able to get close enough to spot them but in a deadly killing zone where ATGMs will hit every time, also, the buildings also make for excellent infantry posts that will be hard to dislodge.
-Heavy AA can be positioned in the forests below, and reinforcements and reserves routed up.
-In time the enemy can attack and overwhelm you, but you will buy enough time for a big conquest point lead.
-If it is destruction, it also opens up possibilities for future attack.
+Most of the time, however, it is best to go for a defensive fight from this point on.
+Thankfully, Echo, in particular, is hard to retake since it is a good defensive position, with a hilltop plateau with forests and buildings.
+There is a good degree of terrain in which you can hide a CV and use smoke to protect it as well if you want.
+The plateau means that you can ambush tanks coming on top from close range with troops from the forest.
+There's also a village where MANPADS can be stationed, and ATGM teams generally have an excellent engagement profile, the enemy not being able to get close enough to spot them but in a deadly killing zone where ATGMs will hit every time.

 After the Opener

-The opener and the fighting directly afterwards is the most active part of the battle as a rule, but of course it doesn’t end after the first 5 minutes.
+As a rule, the opener and the fighting directly afterward is the most active part of the battle—but of course, it doesn’t end after the first five minutes.
 If you win on one of the sides in conquest, then you have largely won, presuming you can hold it.

 Sneaking and Infiltration

-Defending against this is reasonable simple, since you just need to put a few pickets behind your base and along the seashore.
+Defending against this is reasonably simple since you just need to put a few pickets behind your base and along the seashore.

-You thankfully can expect most zones to be safe from the enemy, and so just use jeep CVs or whatever the equivalent of a lightly armored cheap CV is for you.
+Thankfully, you can expect most zones to be safe from the enemy; just use jeep CVs or whatever the equivalent of a lightly armored cheap CV is for you.
 All of the zones behind the river are reasonably large and with multiple good hiding spots.
-In the home base the sheer volume of artillery fire means you should keep your CV in the more empty parts of the zone, or some more survivable ones.
-The exception is the central zone: if you have captured it, an infantry CV (which can dodge), or tank CV in the village is advisable, although you can also use smoke and put it one of the corners—also a good diversion tactic.
+In the home base, the sheer volume of artillery fire means you should keep your CV in the more empty parts of the zone or some more survivable ones.
+The exception is the central zone: if you have captured it, an infantry CV (which can dodge) or tank CV in the village is advisable, although you can also use smoke and put it in one of the corners—also a good diversion tactic.

-This also works for contesting the zone, in a niche strategy which can be quite effective in close games where you say, got a significant command point lead early on, but then lost the central zone and zones you might have captured from the enemy, such as a helicopter drop on the seaward side.
-You can effectively deny the enemy the point or command point advantage from Charlie and force theri units to move up into melee range, into smoke, to kill an asset such as a heavily armored tank CV which you push over the bridges into the zone with smoke covering it.
+This also works for contesting the zone in a niche strategy which can be quite effective in close games where you, say, got a significant command point lead early on.
+But then lost the central zone and zones you might have captured from the enemy, such as a helicopter drop on the seaward side.
+You can effectively deny the enemy the point or command point advantage from Charlie and force their units to move up into melee range, into smoke, to kill an asset such as a heavily armored tank CV which you push over the bridges into the zone with smoke covering it.

 Despite these tips, Imminent Apocalypse is generally still a map with a tendency to degenerate into a stalemate.
-Winning against new or mediocre, or tryhard players on destruction if they just want to play an artillery battle isn’t that hard, since you just need to win the opener, sneak units around, gain a command point advantage, slaughter their artillery and FOBs, and push forward with ground units.
-But it will still often tend to just become a slugfest, so think carefully before playing the map.
+Winning against new, mediocre, or tryhard players on destruction if they just want to play an artillery battle isn’t that hard; you just need to win the opener, sneak units around, gain a command point advantage, slaughter their artillery, and FOBs, and push forward with ground units.
+But it will still often tend to just become a slugfest.
+Think carefully before playing the map.